Margaret Hoover: Political commentator

+In 2011, Hoover published American Individualism: How a New Generation of Conservatives Can Save the Republican Party, published by Crown Forum.

 From 2008 to 2012, Hoover was a Fox News contributor, appearing on Bill O'Reilly's The O'Reilly Factor.
 In the branded segment "Culture Warrior", she jousted with O'Reilly on a range of topics from entertainment news to popular culture to Hollywood and politics.
 In 2012, she became a political contributor at CNN.

-In 2014, she hosted the Toyota Solutions Studio at the Women In The World conference held at Lincoln Center, where she interviewed several participants.
-In April 2018, it was announced she would host Firing Line.
+In 2014, Hoover hosted the Toyota Solutions Studio at Tina Brown's Women in the World summit at Lincoln Center, conducting interviews with panelists and participants on issues including maternal health, women's entrepreneurship, and countering violent extremism.

+In April 2018, PBS announced that Hoover would host a revival of Firing Line, the long-running public affairs program originally hosted by William F. Buckley Jr.

 Firing Line with Margaret Hoover (PBS TV Series)

-Hoover hosts Firing Line with Margaret Hoover, a relaunch of National Review founder William F. Buckley Jr.'s public-affairs television show, Firing Line although she shares few of Buckley's views on political philosophy or policy positions.
+Hoover hosts Firing Line with Margaret Hoover, a revival of William F. Buckley Jr.'s public-affairs television program Firing Line.
 The original show aired on PBS for 33 years, the longest-running public affairs show in television history with a single host.

 Hoover's show premiered on June 2, 2018, on WNET, which serves the New York metropolitan area, and is the largest PBS market in the country.

+Hoover has said that the revived series was intended to encourage longer-form political discussion and expose viewers to a range of perspectives.
+In a 2018 interview with Parade, she described Firing Line as an "antidote to the times we're in," arguing that contemporary political media often relies on "talking points" rather than substantive discussion and that the program would seek to "explore the nuance" of public affairs issues.
+PBS president and chief executive officer Paula Kerger cited Firing Line with Margaret Hoover as an example of the network's public-affairs programming, stating that the series "creates a forum for people with a wide range of views to respectfully share ideas."

 The New York Times wrote, "Under Ms. Hoover's direction, the discourse is civil and substantive".

-According to the National Review, "the reincarnation of Firing Line comes at an interesting time, and a needful one".
-In the run-up to the show's premiere Politico said, "It seems like a great idea, so let's test drive it and see what happens".
+National Review columnist Kevin D. Williamson wrote that the revival of Firing Line came at "an interesting time, and a needful one," describing the program as an opportunity for more substantive political discourse.

+In the run-up to the show's premiere, Politico Magazine described the revival as an experiment aimed at testing whether audiences were interested in more substantive and less confrontational political discussion.

 In May 2019, The Algemeiner named Hoover its Journalist of the Year for her work on Firing Line.

 Personal life

-Hoover is married to former CNN contributor John Avlon, a former Rudy Giuliani speechwriter, senior columnist for Newsweek, and former Editor-in-Chief of The Daily Beast.
-They have a son, born in 2013, and a daughter, born in 2015.
+Hoover is married to journalist and political commentator John Avlon, a former speechwriter for Rudy Giuliani, former editor-in-chief of The Daily Beast, and Democratic nominee for New York's 1st congressional district in 2024.
+They have a son, born in 2013 and a daughter, born in 2015.